SciCatProject/scicatlive/README.md

 | archiveManager   | aman        | Manage archiving of datasets |
 | proposalIngestor | aman        | Ingest proposals             |

+The functional accounts can be configured in [functionalAccounts.json](./config/backend/functionalAccounts.json)

 ## Seeding of the database